FedEx Corporation

 FDX

-FedEx Corporation is a global leader in the transportation, e-commerce, and business services industry.
+FedEx Corporation operates as a global leader in the air courier services industry.

 Investment Opinion: Should I buy FDX Today?